 This pioneer private-eye tale is remarkable in that almost every cliché that was to plague the genre from the 1920’s into the 1980’s (when Nolan’s piece was written) is evident…

 But whatever faults this story possesses, it’s the one that fathered Sam Spade and Philip Marlowe and Lew Archer and Travis McGee and…

 He charged fifty dollars a day, five hundred as a bonus when he “delivered the goods” and proudly stated that “for every man I croak–mind you, I ain’t a killer, but sometimes a chap’s got to turn a gun–I get two hundred dollars flat.”

 What could be fairer than that?

-Sadly, Three Gun only appeared in two short stories, and one disappointing novel, The Man in the Shadows (1928), that yoyoed from the present back to the Klondike gold rush, with plenty of action and mayhem along the way, but not much sense.
+Sadly, Three Gun only appeared in two short stories, although Daly brought him back one more time a few years later, in the rather disappointing novel, The Man in the Shadows (1928), that yoyoed from the present back to the Klondike gold rush, with plenty of action and mayhem along the way, but not much sense.